-It is important for your organisation to understand if your employees feel safe, well, respected and included at work.
+It is important for your agency to understand if your employees feel safe, well, respected and included at work.

-Sick leave can be an indicator of the physical and psychological health and wellbeing of staff.
-Consider any gender differences in sick leave rates.
+Sick leave (from page 9.2) can be an indicator of the physical and psychological health and wellbeing of staff.
+This data provides the opportunity to review any gender differences in sick leave rates.
 What patterns are evident?
 Are there differences by gender or other diversity groups across classification levels?
 What might be the factors behind these differences, and how might causes be identified?

-Consider other data sources with a gender lens, such as workers compensation data or staff survey responses.
-This data will allow you to analyse the experiences of different diversity groups, to tailor responses in your action planning.
+Consider other data sources with a gender lens, such as workers compensation data.

+The Working for Queensland data will allow you to analyse the experiences of different diversity groups, to tailor your responses in your action planning.

-Consider the following groups of WfQ questions and discuss trends in each:
+Consider the following groups of questions and discuss trends in each:

-- Wellbeing, indicated in questions 25b, 25c, 25f-25k, 25m. - Work demands, indicated in questions 26a-26j. - Workplace safety generally, indicated in questions such as 25a, 25d. - Cultural safety, indicated in questions such as 25e, 25k, 25l, 25n, 25o and - subsequent questions relating to Aboriginal and Torres Strait Islander culture, in questions 28b through to 28i, 28m, 28n and 28o. - subsequent question relating to Australian South Sea Islanders, in question 29b-29e. - Fairness and equity, indicated in questions such as 27f through to 27p. - Respect and inclusion, indicated by questions such as 20i, 21a, 23d, 24d, 27r, 27s, and specific to: - People with disability, questions 30b-30k. - People identifying as LGBTIQ+, questions 31b through to 31k. - Culturally and linguistically diverse people, questions 32b-32f. - Women, questions 33a-33f. - Discrimination, indicated by questions such as 37a through to 37i, 39k, 39j and 39l. - Bullying, harassment indicated by 38a, 38b, 38c and 39a through to 39f. - Violence and aggression, questions 40a and 40b. - Separations due to lack of respect or fairness, unacceptable behaviours or discrimination, question 44c. - What values do you associate with the Queensland Government as an employer, question 44e?
+- Wellbeing, indicated in questions 25b, 25c, 25f-25k, 25m. - Work demands, indicated in questions 26a-26j. - Workplace safety generally, indicated in questions such as 25a, 25d. - Cultural safety, indicated in questions such as 25e, 25k, 25l, 25n, 25o and - subsequent questions relating to Aboriginal and Torres Strait Islander culture, in questions 28b through to 28i, 28m, 28n and 28o. - subsequent question relating to Australian South Sea Islanders, in question 29b-29e. - Fairness and equity, indicated in questions such as 27f through to 27p. - Respect and inclusion, indicated by questions such as 20i, 21a, 23d, 24d, 27r, 27s, and specific to - People with disability, questions 30b-30k - People identifying as LGBTIQ+, questions 31b through to 31k. - Culturally and linguistically diverse people, questions 32b-32f - Women, questions 33a-33f - Discrimination, indicated by questions such as 37a through to 37i, 39k, 39j and 39l. - Bullying, harassment indicated by 38a, 38b, 38c and 39a through to 39f. - Violence and aggression, questions 40a and 40b - Separations due to lack of respect or fairness, unacceptable behaviours or discrimination, question 44c - What values do you associate with the Queensland Government as an employer, question 44e?